DarkAngelUiversal/terraform-aws-ecs-events-to-slack/README.md

 2. Format them using `input_transformer` into the required format
 3. Send them to a specified SNS topic

-The SNS topic sends messages to Amazon Q, which then distributes them to:
+The SNS topic sends messages to Amazon Q Developer, which then distributes them to:
 - Slack
 - Amazon Chime
 - Microsoft Teams